 As regards the execution of foreign court judgments, procedures vary so much according to the type of proceedings that it is always best to contact the central authority for information on how to proceed beforehand.

 17 Which law does the court apply in a proceeding on parental responsibility where the child or the parties do not live in this Member State or are of different nationalities?

 The applicable law in matters concerning parental responsibility and contact with the child is laid down in the Convention on jurisdiction, applicable law, recognition, enforcement and cooperation in respect of parental responsibility and measures for the protection of children done at The Hague on 19 October 1996, or in bilateral agreements to which Poland is a party.
-Where none of those instruments is applicable, the provisions of private international law apply.
+Where none of those instruments is applicable, the provisions of the Private International Law Act of 4 February 2011 (Ustawa z dnia 4 lutego 2011 r. - Prawo prywatne międzynarodowe) apply.
 In the event that the child’s habitual residence changes to residence in a country which is not a party to the Convention, the law of that country will govern all subsequent changes in the conditions of application of measures adopted in the country of the child’s former habitual residence.

 This web page is part of Your Europe.

 We welcome your feedback on the usefulness of the provided information.